 A strong brand will make your name more memorable to your followers and potential sponsors.
-As these things take time to build; it is important that you start to shape each element early on.
-In fact, you can begin before you ever download your broadcasting software!
+As these things take time to build, it is important that you start to shape each element early on.
+You can begin before you ever download your broadcasting software!

 Twitch Branding Tips